Sage/streamline-streams/README.md

 See the [low-level API reference](lib/streams.md) for details.

-## Array-like API
+## High-level functional API

-Readable streams also support a higher level API which is similar to [streamline's asynchronous array API](https://github.com/Sage/streamlinejs/blob/master/lib/compiler/builtins.md).
-So you can consume streamline streams like arrays (except that you cannot index them).
+Readable streams also support a higher level, functional API which is similar to [streamline's asynchronous array API](https://github.com/Sage/streamlinejs/blob/master/lib/compiler/builtins.md).
+So you can consume streamline streams like arrays, with the gotcha that some operations like direct indexing or sorting are not supported on streams.

 For example, if `stream` is a streamline readable stream wrapper, you can write: